opensearch-project/documentation-website/_opensearch/rest-api/_script-apis/get-script-language.md

 Field | Data Type | Description |
 :--- | :--- | :---
 types_allowed | List of strings | The types of scripts that are enabled, determined by the `script.allowed_types` setting.
-May contain `inline` and/or `stored`. language_contexts | List of objects | A list of objects, each of which is a map of a supported language to its available contexts. language_contexts.language | String | The name of the registered scripting language. language_contexts.contexts | List of strings | A list of all contexts for the language, determined by the `script.allowed_contexts` setting.
+May contain `inline` and/or `stored`. language_contexts | List of objects | A list of objects, each of which maps a supported language to its available contexts. language_contexts.language | String | The name of the registered scripting language. language_contexts.contexts | List of strings | A list of all contexts for the language, determined by the `script.allowed_contexts` setting.